donhector/blog/content/page/about/index.md

 ---

-## Who are you?
+## Who am I?

-My name is Hector and I'm senior DevOps engineer.
+Hi, my name is Hector and I'm senior DevOps engineer.
 I have 15+ years experience in the tech industry and I hold a BSc and MSc in computer science.
 Lived and worked in three different countries (USA, Ireland and now Spain) where I developed my career in companies like [Intel](https://www.intel.com/) and [McAfee](https://www.mcafee.com/) amongst others.

-When not at work, you can find me, riding my bike, having fun with my labradoodle or tinkering with tech in my [homelab](/categories/homelab/)
+When not at work, you can find me riding my bike, having fun with my labradoodle, spinning music or tinkering with tech in my [homelab](/categories/homelab/)

 ## Contact